- You are here:

 What if a class is cancelled?

 Not often!
 But if it ever happens we will text you in advance and always offer another date to suit you.
-We reserve the right to stop attendance without notice if we see unsafe or uncivil conduct and fees would then be refunded pro-rata.
+We reserve the right to stop attendance without notice if we see continuing unsafe, uncivil, or indiscreet conduct and fees would then be refunded pro-rata.

 Can I join an occasional class?

 If you already have Pole or Hoop skills, choose one of the ‘open’ classes.
 If it’s new to you, choose a ‘taster’ class first then book a course to develop your skills.
 Coursework is progressive, so you couldn’t start a course halfway.
 During your course, you could book and pay for occasional extra discounted open classes too (except ‘Stretch’ classes, which are discounted already).